andreamanera/RTassignment1/README.md

 * Arguments
   - None.
 * Returns
-  - `dist` distance of the closest golden token on robot's left (-1 if no golden token is detected)
+  - `dist`: distance of the closest golden token on robot's left (-1 if no golden token is detected)
 * Code
 ```python
 def find_golden_token_left():